 The Health Foundation’s mission will continue to be improving the health and health care of the people and communities of western and central New York.
 The plan also reaffirmed the Health Foundation’s commitment to young children impacted by poverty; older adults; and the community-based organizations that serve them.

 Our new vision will be pursued through a set of long- and mid-term goals.
-This is an overview of why we chose a specific goal, and how we plan to pursue it.
+This playbook is an overview of why we chose this specific goal, and how we plan to pursue it.

 Midterm Goal 2: Children have access to high-quality social-emotional learning support.